top of page

 4. Carpet Court Surfaces

-Ball Bounce and Speed on Carpet Court Surfaces
+Ball Bounce and Speed

-Carpet court surfaces provide a fast-paced game with a low-bounce ball making it easy for the players to hit hard with fast serves and aggressive returns.
+Carpet court provide a fast-paced game with a low-bounce ball making it easy for the players to hit hard with fast serves and aggressive returns.

 Impact on Tennis Players